 APPLICATIONS INVOLVING INLAND WETLANDS

-If a formal application for subdivision approval involves land regulated as an inland wetland or watercourse, the subdivider is encouraged to acquire permits and approvals from the Morris Inland Wetland and Watercourse Commission (IWWC) prior to submission to the
+If a formal application for subdivision approval involves land regulated as an inland wetland or watercourse, the subdivider is required to acquire permits and approvals from the Morris Inland Wetland and Watercourse Commission (IWWC) prior to submission to the

 Commission.
 In any event, the subdivider shall submit an application to the IWWC no later than the date the application is filed with the Commission.